 About

-Our repertoire has historically drawn from the collegiate, folk, and sacred music of Europe and North America, incorporating pieces dating from the Renaissance onward.
-To foster the growth and vitality of tenor-bass choral repertoire, the Glee Club has commissioned pieces from composers such as Bongani Magatyana, Molly Joyce, Morten Lauridsen, Robert Kyr, and Sir John Tavener.
+The Harvard Glee Club’s repertoire has historically drawn from the collegiate, folk, and sacred music of Europe and North America, incorporating pieces dating from the Renaissance onward.
+To foster the growth and vitality of tenor-bass choral repertoire, the Glee Club has commissioned pieces from composers such as Bongani Magatyana, Molly Joyce, Morten Lauridsen, Robert Kyr, Brandon Waddles, and Sir John Tavener.
 In 2018, the group performed Igor Stravinsky’s Oedipus Rex with Boston’s Emmanuel Music.
 In 2019, the Glee Club commemorated W.E.B.
 Du Bois—who was excluded from the group because he was Black—with guest conductor Tesfa Wondemagegnehu.
 In 2020, they premiered Molly Joyce’s “Wall of Mirrors” and persisted through the COVID-19 pandemic, using Zoom to collaborate with artists around the world to engage with Chinese, South African, Russian, and Italian choral music traditions.

 Recognized together as the Harvard Choruses, the Harvard Glee Club (tenor and bass chorus), Radcliffe Choral Society (soprano and alto chorus), Harvard-Radcliffe Collegium Musicum (mixed chorus), and the Harvard-Radcliffe Chorus (mixed symphonic chorus) annually perform with professional orchestras and soloists, regularly present world premieres, and collaborate with community and campus organizations.